Do you live in a country where a long siesta in the middle of the day is the norm? Can you take quick naps at work to recharge your mental batteries?

 Another important part of Spanish culture is eating the main meal of the day at lunchtime together.
 Sometimes, by the time the meal is finished, there isn’t much time left for sleep anyway.

 More flexible breaks

-I think that the key to successful workday napping comes from a good dialogue with your employer; both you and they need to feel comfortable about taking a break and clearly set out limits and expectations.
+I think the key to successful workday napping lies in having a good dialogue with your employer.
+Both you and they need to feel comfortable about taking a break and clearly set out limits and expectations.